Get Approved for up to $35,000 in 3 minutes

 Cryptocurrency Tax Regulations

-In Canada, there are no set regulations just for cryptocurrency.
+In Canada, there are no regulations that are just for cryptocurrency.
 They are treated as investments so the rules and regulations for securities are followed.
 As mentioned above, depending on how you earn money from crypto, it can be considered business income or capital gains.
 There are a few guidelines that CRA does have though that can help you with your crypto taxes.

 When you pay for things using cryptocurrency, the CRA considers this to be a barter transaction.
 This is because crypto isn’t considered a currency just yet by the government and the definition of a barter transaction is an exchange of goods or services not using a legal currency.

 When you are doing a transaction and need to provide a value for tax purposes, the CRA asks that you calculate the value if there is no direct value associated with the transaction.
 There are a few different methods you can use to figure this out.
-In general though, the government considers the fair market value to be the highest value that a buyer or seller would consider for the particular commodity.
+In general, though, the government considers the fair market value to be the highest value that a buyer or seller would consider for a particular commodity.
 It is also necessary to provide proof of how you found that value.
-They also prefer you to use the same method for all of your crypto values.
-Remember to declare each type of crypto separately since they all will have different values.
+They also prefer that you use the same method for all of your crypto values.
+Remember to declare each type of crypto separately since they all will have different values.pto separately since they all will have different values.

 Difference Between Capital Gains and Business Income